Tiger Woods receiving professional help to manage meds

 JUPITER, Fla.
 (AP) — Tiger Woods is receiving help to manage his medications.

-“I’m currently receiving professional help to manage my medications and the ways that I deal with back pain and a sleep disorder,” Woods said in a statement provided to The Associated Press on Monday night.
+“I’m currently receiving professional help to manage my medications and the ways that I deal with back pain and a sleep disorder,” Woods said in a statement on Monday night.

 “I want to thank everyone for the amazing outpouring of support and understanding especially the fans and players on tour.”